belhassen-tayari/DataLib/docs/source/index.rst

-.. datalib documentation master file, created by sphinx-quickstart on Thu Dec  5 23:18:24 2024.
+..
+Datalib documentation master file, created by sphinx-quickstart on Fri Dec 20 00:19:45 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-datalib documentation
+Datalib documentation
 =====================

 Add your content using ``reStructuredText`` syntax.
 See the